hero-programmers/Sayad-Uddin-Tahsin-automate-whatsapp-with-python/README.md

 **Solution**

-This shows when the time, you've entered is already past or less that 10/7 seconds
+This shows when the time, you've entered is already past or less than 10/7 seconds

 ##